Khatta Meetha (1978 film): Soundtrack

 The film has music by Rajesh Roshan and lyrics by Gulzar.

 Track list

-Trivia

-Many scenes in this movie has a background track that plays again and again.
-Music director Rajesh Roshan has used that track & tune to compose the song 'Tanhai Tanhai' in the movie Koyla (1997).

 Cultural references

 A TV series produced by Cinevistaas Limited on DD Metro had the same title.
 The title of the song, Thoda Hai Thode Ki Zaroorat Hai by Gulzar was later used in the title of TV series, Thoda Hai Thode Ki Zaroorat Hai (1997) and Thoda Hai Bas Thode Ki Zaroorat Hai (2010).
 The 2010 Hindi film, Golmaal 3, used the idea of couple with children from marrying.